-Allied Health Applicants wishing to enroll in the following allied health disciplines will also be subject to additional requirements: Applicants for Dental Assistant must pass a background check and earn a minimum passing score of 14 or higher on the Wonderlic SLE.
-Professional and Master Esthetician and Massage Therapy applicants must pass a background check.
+Allied Health Applicants wishing to enroll in the following allied health disciplines will also be subject to additional requirements: The Massage Therapy, Professional Esthetician and Master Esthetician programs require potential students to submit to a criminal background.
+Potential students applying for these programs with pending felony charges or that have been charged with a felony will not be allowed admittance in the programs.
+Applicants for Dental Assistant will submit to the criminal background check and will be allowed admittance on a case-by-case basis, and must earn a minimum passing score of 14 or higher on the Wonderlic SLE.
 Professional and Master Esthetician applications must contain the student's signature and a two-inch by two-inch color head and shoulders photograph of the student.